Frequently Asked Questions

 Where will the Scalerator NEO workshops be held?
 Baldwin Wallace University in Berea.

 When will the Scalerator workshops be held?
 For 2018: April 19-20; May 24-25; June 21-22; July 17-18; August 9-10; September 4-5; October 4-5.

 Questions potential companies might ask:

 Can the Scalerator really help a company grow?
 The Scalerator curriculum has proven to help companies from diverse industries and sectors grow -- many increasing 25% or more following the program.
-For example, in Milwaukee companies that have been part of the Scale Up Milwaukee program include contract and advanced manufacturing, logistics, software, financial services, construction, food production and health care.
-Plus, three cohorts totaling 45 companies have gone through the Milwaukee Scalerator, and 75% are experiencing aggressive growth.
+In the first Scalerator NEO cohort, of the 16 companies that started the program, 9 were manufacturing, 5 were service-related, and 3 were software or computer-solutions-related.
 Visit For Prospective Company to see some of the testimonials from entrepreneurs who have benefited from the Scalerator.

 Who attends the workshops?
 The owner/CEO of the business commits to attend each of the workshops.
 Appropriate members of the company’s executive team may accompany the owner at specific workshops.
 For example, the company’s top sales executive may be encouraged to attend workshops focused on sales strategies.

 Where has the Scalerator program been used and proven?
 Over 180 companies have participated in and benefited from the Scalerator program in NE Ohio as well as in Milwaukee, Colombia, and Brazil (and soon in the UK and South Korea).

 What kind of companies will be in the program?
 One of the proven benefits of the Scalerator program is that entrepreneurs benefit from learning from their contemporaries in diverse industries.
 The Selection Committee will choose a diverse class of companies to maximize the value of the program for the participants.